How to Write Spatial Data into Tableau with FME

 2. Inspect data

-It's probably a good idea to know what we are working with here to know what to do with our data.
-We could install MapInfo (a GIS application) on our machines and open the file directly in it, but all we really want to do is inspect our data source here.
+It's probably a good idea to understand what we are working with here to know how to handle our data.
+We could install MapInfo (a GIS application) on our machines and open the file directly in it, but we really just want to inspect our data source here.
 Let's use feature caching to look at this MapInfo dataset.
-To do this click on the "Parks" Feature Type in the workspace.
+To do this, click on the "Parks" Feature Type in the workspace.
 Then click the run to this play button and click on the green feature cache to inspect the dataset.

 RunAndInspect.png

-The Visual Preview window will open and show us the geometries and data inside the file we are working with.
+The Data Preview (formerly Visual Preview) window will open and display the geometries and data in the file we are working with.

 Since we only have area features in our data source, let's remove the GeometryFilter and three non-polygon feature types that were automatically added to our workspace.